golingon/lingon/readme.md

-# lingon - libraries for building platforms in Go
+# Lingon 🍒 - Libraries for building platforms with Go

 ## What is this?